AdaCore/spark2014/docs/ug/gnatprove.rst

 ---------------

-We have seen earlier examples of linear and binary search, in the section on how to write loop invariants.
+We have seen earlier examples of linear and binary search, in the section on :ref:`how to write loop invariants`.

 ================  ========================
 Loop Pattern      Search with Early Exit
 ================  ========================
 Proof Objective   Has found an element or position that meets a search
                   criterion.
-Loop Behaviour    Loops over the array elements.
+Loop Behavior     Loops over the array elements.
 Exits when
                   found an element that meets the search criterion.
 Loop Invariant    Every element encountered so far does not meet the search
                   criterion.